Paphiopedilum sukhakulii: Range description

 True endemic species are often rare, tending to be confined to specific areas.
-The P. Sukhakulii is one of these rare species with a very restricted distribution at one small location.
-The P. Sukhakulii is a species of orchid endemic to northeastern Thailand.
-It grows at heights of 240–1000 meters on Mount Phy Luang Mountains in the province of Loei.
+P. sukhakulii is one of these rare species with a very restricted distribution at one small location.
+P. Sukhakulii is a species of orchid endemic to northeastern Thailand.
+It grows at heights of 240–1000 m on Mount Phy Luang Mountains in the province of Loei.
 This orchid grows in leafy sand-clay linens, usually along mountain streams under the shade of large forest trees.
 Flowering occurs during the warm months of the year.

-Paphiopedilum sukhakulii, is a species of the hill evergreen forest and is very sensitive to the environment.
+Paphiopedilum sukhakulii is a species of the hill evergreen forest and is very sensitive to the environment.
 It must be grown near rocky high altitude, particular nutrient availability, and shaded habitats.

 Population

 The population is slowly decreasing and is currently under the category of critically endangered.
-The P. sukhakulii has been significantly reduced during recent decades due to many threats.
+P. sukhakulii has been significantly reduced during recent decades due to many threats.

 There is a continuing decline in the number of P. sukhakulii and the quality of the habitats in the single location.
 The estimated number of P. sukhakulii is less than 50 and they all occur in a single subpopulation.
 The population has declined by 95% over the last decade.
 This decline is continuing rapidly and the population is projected to decline by 95-99% in the next three generations.

 Use and trade

-The P. sukhakulii is among the most heavily traded ornamental plants in Thailand.
+Paphiopedilum sukhakulii is among the most heavily traded ornamental plants in Thailand.
 P. sukhakulii is collected for commercial use for horticulture, domestic and international trade.